rhel-labs/instruqt/data-visualization/03-test-grafana-web-interface-gui/assignment.md

 title: Configure a Data Source
 notes:
 - type: text
-  contents: In this step, you will test the container you configured through the RHEL
+  contents: In this step, you connect Grafana to a data source.
+The data source is
-    web console.
+    a MySQL database with a table containing the population of Singapore every year from 1950 to 2022.
+Your dashboard will create a time-series visualization of this data.
 tabs:
 - title: Terminal
   type: terminal